 - Make sure your home is well insulated so it loses less heat.
 If you don't already have it, insulation is a good investment as it reduces your future bills.

-- Switch to LED lightbulbs — they use 75% less energy than incandescent/halogen lightbulbs
+- Switch to LED lightbulbs — they use 75% less energy than incandescent/halogen lightbulbs.

-- Consider whether solar panels could be an option for your property
+- Consider whether solar panels could be an option for your property.

-- Place your thermostat where it will give you the most accurate temperature — avoid drafty windows or direct sunlight
+- Place your thermostat where it will give you the most accurate temperature — avoid drafty windows or direct sunlight.

-- Wash your clothes in cold water — this can cut your energy usage in half when doing laundry
+- Wash your clothes in cold water — this can cut your energy usage in half when doing laundry.

-- Bundle up — wear warm clothes and use blankets to avoid turning up the heat
+- Bundle up — wear warm clothes and use blankets to avoid turning up the heat.

-Purchasing a smart thermostat gives you the option of controlling the heat in your home from your phone, helping you to save money on utility bills during cold spells.
+Overall, keeping your heat set to 68°F to 70°F during the day, and 7°F to 10°F lower when you're not home, is the best way to save on heating costs.
+Purchasing a smart thermostat gives you the option of controlling the heat in your home conveniently from your phone, helping you to save money on utility bills during cold spells.

 Erin pairs personal experience with research and is passionate about sharing personal finance advice with others.
 Previously, she was a freelancer focusing on the credit card side of finance, but has branched out since then to cover other aspects of personal finance.
 Erin is well-versed in traditional media with reporting, interviewing and research, as well as using graphic design and video and audio storytelling to share with her readers.